Best HP printer buying guide

 The print speed can be expressed in ppm (pages per minute) or ipm (images per minute) and very often has a different value for pages made in b / w and those made in color.

 The print resolution, instead, is expressed in DPI (dots per inch, dots per inch) and can have two different values: a basic one that represents the true resolution of the printer and a higher one that is obtained thanks to technologies for image enhancement.
 As easy to understand, the higher the print resolution and the sharper the documents printed on paper.

-Other characteristics to take into consideration concern the capacity of the paper loading drawer , which can support a precise number of sheets at a time and a maximum weight , that is a maximum consistency of the paper, which is measured in g / m² .
+Other characteristics to take into consideration concern the capacity of the paper loading drawer, which can support a precise number of sheets at a time, and maximum weight, that is the maximum consistency of the paper, which is measured in g / m².

-Some printers also have a multi-purpose tray , which allows you to choose the paper format to be used for printing between various formats of sheets pre-loaded in the printer, and the ADF (automatic document feeder) , a component of multi function printers that allows to load the paper automatically into the scanner without having to manually change the sheets.
+Some printers also have a multi-purpose tray, which allows you to choose the paper format to be used for printing between various formats of sheets pre-loaded in the printer, and the ADF (automatic document feeder), a component of multi-function printers that allows you to load the paper automatically into the scanner without having to manually change the sheets.